American Heart Association

 Faculty: Our faculty members are outstanding!
 They are non-intimidating, knowledgeable, and genuinely interested in helping you succeed in completing this program.

-Note: Upon registering please allow up to 24 business hours to receive your access to the AHA's online Instructor Essentials course.
-If you do not see the access to this course in your inbox, please check your Junk/Spam folder (or email us to resend: support@CardiacEd.com).
-Your instructor manual will be shipped to directly to you.
-Please use an address that is reliable.
+Note: Upon registering please allow up to 24 business hours to receive a confirmation email; please check your Junk/Spam folder (or email us to resend: support@CardiacEd.com).
+Your instructor manual will be issued directly to you at the course.